voyansi/document-generator/docs/README.md

 ### Caveats

-- If you're using images in your modules, Document Generator is only able to copy over **inline** images!
+- If you're using images in your modules, make sure they are **inline** images, otherwise they won't copy over!